deadlyengineer/react-css-in-js/README.md

 });
 ```

-_The `configure()` method MUST be called before rendering!_
+_Configuration must be done before rendering!_

-It will have no effect if called after rendering, and a warning will be printed to the console.
+It will have no effect if done after rendering, and a warning will be printed to the console.

 ## Feature Highlights

-- Supports all CSS at-rules (eg. `@import`, `@font-face`, `@keyframes`, etc.)
+- Supports nested selectors with SCSS-like parent references (`&`)
-- Supports SCSS-like rule nesting with parent selector references (`&`)
+- Supports all CSS at-rules (eg. `@media`, `@font-face`, `@keyframes`, etc.)
 - Supports class name hash and style injection customization (See the [configure](https://react-css-in-js.com#configure) function).
 - Styles are de-duplicated (cached) when used repeatedly.
 - Styles are removed (GC-ed) when unused.
 - Class names are stable (deterministic) to support SSR and testing.
 - SSR (server-side rendering) is supported with zero-configuration.
-- No extra compilation is required, so it works in all tool-chains.
+- No extra compilation is required, so it works everywhere.
-- There are zero runtime dependencies.
+- No runtime dependencies.
-- The bundle size is very small.
+- Tiny bundle size.

 ### In comparison to other libraries